≡ Menu

 In the Middle East and Africa, Stellantis has a strong presence with a wide range of popular brands, including Peugeot, Citroën, DS Automobiles, Fiat, Alfa Romeo, Chrysler, Jeep, and RAM.
 The company’s regional operations are managed by Stellantis Middle East and Africa (MEA), headquartered in Dubai, United Arab Emirates.

-This article covers Stellantis’ vehicle sales, market share in the Middle East & Africa, and its competitive position in this region versus its competitors.
+This article covers Stellantis’ vehicle sales and market share in the Middle East & Africa, as well as its competitive position in this region versus its competitors.

 Let’s get started!